November is upon us and the first snows have fallen!

 Disclaimer: I am an acupuncturist in the state of Minnesota, and the information falls within my scope of practice in my state.
 However, unless I have directed you here as your homework I am probably not your acupuncturist.
 The information in this post is for general purposes only and does not constitute medical advice.
 As always, check with your own acupuncturist or primary care provider before making any lifestyle changes.
 This post does not create a patient-practitioner relationship and I am not liable for any losses or damages resulting or relating to the content in this post.

 Jessica Gustafson is a licensed acupuncturist in St Paul and White Bear Lake, MN specializing in women’s health and fertility.
-She loves working with patients through the Health Foundations Birth Center on Grand Avenue in St Paul as well as doing home visits in the Twin Cities area.
+She loves working with patients through the Health Foundations Birth Center on Grand Avenue in St Paul, at Naturally Well in White Bear lake, and doing home visits in the Twin Cities area.
 Check out the services page for more information!

 Follow Reverie Acupuncture on Facebook, Pinterest and Instagram for updates!
 Please follow and like Reverie Acupuncture!